Fertigation – the answer to reducing N leaching.

 Or do you want pastures like this picture 50% clover fixing free Nitrogen from the air.

 Up to 200 kgs /ha per year.
 No bull, just better milk and better environment.

-For more info please call me (Graeme Pile) on 027 624 6750 or fil out the form below and I’ll get in touch as soon as I can.
+For more info please call 0800 337 840 and one of us will get in touch as soon as we can.